Gonner

 Gonner (stylized as GoNNER) is a roguelike video game developed by Art in Heart and published by Raw Fury.
 It was released on October 12, 2016 for Microsoft Windows, macOS and Linux.
 A Nintendo Switch version of the game was scheduled for release on June 8, 2017, but was delayed to June 29, 2017.
 The game has been described as a "shooter" version of Spelunky.

-A sequel was announced during the Guerrilla Collective livestream event, called GONNER2 and was released on 22 October 2020.
+A sequel was announced during the Guerrilla Collective livestream event, called Gonner 2 and was released on 22 October 2020.

 Gameplay

 The rogue-like features of the game introduce different heads and limbs that can be unlocked over multiple playthroughs and in game that act as a passive item, causing bullets to be larger, for faster shooting and many other abilities.
 There are four worlds in Gonner and players move on to the next one by killing the current world's end boss.

-Development
+Release

 GoNNER was shown at PAX East 2016.
 It was released on October 12, 2016 on Steam and GOG.com, and was released on the Humble Store on October 13.